Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Methodology

 \section{Methodology}

-In this work, we perform a MCMC analysis to obtain the posterior probability distribution of the cosmological parameters.
-In particular, the \texttt{Cobaya} \cite{Torrado:2020dgo} sampler code is used to build the chains, following the Metropolis-Hastings algorithm.
-The predictions for cosmological observables are obtained from the Cosmic Linear Anisotropy Resolution System (\texttt{CLASS}) \cite{Diego_Blas_2011} code, which has been modified to solve the Boltzmann equations for the quintessential $\alpha$-attractor model.
+In this work, we perform an MCMC analysis to obtain the posterior probability distribution of the cosmological parameters.
+In particular, the \texttt{Cobaya} \cite{Torrado:2020dgo} sampler code is used to build the chains for the analysis with real data, following the Metropolis-Hastings algorithm.
+The predictions for cosmological observables are obtained from the Cosmic Linear Anisotropy Solving System (\texttt{CLASS}) \cite{Diego_Blas_2011} code, which has been modified to solve the Boltzmann equations for the quintessential $\alpha$-attractor model.
+The main modifications are performed in the primordial and background modules of \texttt{CLASS}, in order to implement the potential energy in Eq. \eqref{Eq:Pot_Cano}.

 We also perform an MCMC analysis with simulated data in order to forecast the sensitivity of the total neutrino mass, in the context of the quintessential inflation scenario, to future CMB and LSS experiments.
 In this case, the \texttt{MontePython} \cite{Brinckmann:2018cvx} code is used to sample the likelihood of the mock data.
 For both real and simulated data analysis, the covariance matrix is updated until the Gelman-Rubin convergence criterion reaches the values of $R-1 < \mathcal{O}(10^{-2})$.
 Finally, the chains obtained are analyzed and plotted using the \texttt{GetDist} code \cite{Lewis:2019xzd}.
 Below, we discuss the details of the cosmological model and the datasets used in this analysis.